- Diseases, Disorders & Conditions

 Be sure to keep your podiatrist informed, as he or she can find a treatment option best for you.

 Shock absorption in running shoes can prevent a lot of foot problems, but be sure to know what type of pronator you are first.

 By selecting the correct shoe type for your feet, you can help treat physical problems related to pronation issues:

 - Runners who over-pronate are urged to wear motion control shoes.

 - Supinators should wear cushioned shoes to enhance shock dispersion.

 - Neutral pronators (those who have no natural pronation problems) are urged to wear stability shoes to make sure they stay a neutral pronator.

 Many sporting goods stores carry shoes made for people with various foot conditions.
-The comfort and fit of shoes are very important, so be sure to heavily consider your foot type.
-Knowing your foot type, before you hit the store, allows you to make an educated decision in selecting a shoe.
+The comfort and fit of shoes are critical, so be sure to consider your foot type.
+Knowing your foot type before you hit the store allows you to make an educated decision in selecting a shoe.